sailscastshq/docs.sailscasts.com/docs/klean-ui/components/line-chart.md

 `detail` is optional.
 Use it when the exact accessible sentence needs more context than `formatValue(value)` can provide.

-## Accessible values
+## Inspecting exact values

 The visible caption names a native figure.
+Hover, tap, or focus any finite sample to inspect its exact label and value.
+Edge points place their readout inward and high points place it below, so the callout stays with the chart in narrow containers.

-The visual line is decorative to assistive technology, while an exact list generated from the same `data` is available to screen readers.
-There is no second dataset to drift out of sync.
+The visual line, guides, and SVG markers remain decorative to assistive technology.
+The inspectable points form an exact labelled list generated from the same `data`, including unavailable samples.
+There is no second dataset to drift out of sync and hover is never the only route to the data.

 The default exact value is `String(value)`.
 Format units or locale-sensitive numbers at the call site: